 Positive and negative orientation signal by words sentimental attitudes.
 For example, words with negative connotation are sad, worried, difficult, and weak.
 In contrast, comfortable, important, successful, and interesting convey a positive sentiment.

-Online sentiment dictionaries, such as Whissel’s Dictionary of Affect, can assess positive and negative sentiment in text.
+Online sentiment dictionaries, such as Whissell’s Dictionary of Affect, can assess positive and negative sentiment in text.
 However, there are new practices for identifying emotions based on six basic ones.

 There has also been researching using features that can recognize classic emotions to identify speaker medical conditions.

 For instance, it can recognize autism and Parkinson’s disease.
 In addition to medical conditions, it can recognize speaker characteristics such as age, gender, likeability, pathology, and personality.
 Moreover, it can recognize the speaker’s conditions like cognitive load, drunkenness, sleepiness, interest, and trust.

 Recent advances in Machine Learning (ML) together with deep learning have enabled computers to do quite a lot of useful things with NP.

 Furthermore, it has enabled us to write programs to perform things like language translation, semantic understanding, and recognizing emotions.
 Although there is a disadvantage where computers don’t yet have the same intuitive understanding of natural language that humans do.

 Because of that, it’s impossible for them to “read between the lines”.
 That’s why it’s justifiable to doubt that they won’t be able to do a better job than humans.

 But, if we reconsider that humans also often are not able to “read between the lines”, can handle less information and are slower – NLP is a great opportunity to take over some humans responsibilities.

 What are current trends in digital marketing?
 Let’s have a look!